 steam organ in the candy-apple red wagon is one of the last of its kind.

 Hear the Calliope played and see more photos -->

 Straw weaving came to the Canadian prairies in the hearts and hands of those who immigrated in the early years of the 20th century.
 It was taught and practiced into the 1940s and then disappeared as technology after the Second World War modernized life on prairie farms.
 In the 1970s the Western Development Museum revived the traditional skill through demonstrations and classes.

 Five Milestones that Changed the Way We Use the Telephone

-we make local telephone calls in SK will change this week with the
+we make local telephone calls in SK will changed in 2014 with the

 introduction of 10-digit dialing and a new area code (639).
 It isn’t

 the first time that the way we make telephone calls has changed.

 Seventy years ago, Karl Lorch took his first "snowplane" for a spin

 around Spy Hill, Sask. and created a Canadian legend.